What we can learn from TikTok through its Research API: Introduction

-We provide a series of quantitative analyses on the data returned by the Research API and explore the potential implications of research relying on such a tool.
+We provide a series of quantitative analyses on the data returned by the Research API and explore the potential implications for research relying on such a tool.
 By using repeated calls to the API, we build a worldwide random sample of over 500k videos (stratified per month) and analyze engagement metrics such as likes, shares, comments, and views.
 We highlight the temporal growth of the platform and show that the user base is dominated by Asian countries, with the USA as the only Western country in the top 10 in terms of shared videos.
-Lastly, we underline the effects of viral hashtags on driving engagement around videos that use the specific ``For you'' functionality of the platform.
+Lastly, we underline the effects of viral hashtags on driving engagement around videos that use the specific ``For you'' functionality of the platform, and offer an outlook on the prevalence of hashtags related to conspiracy theories.